drblaui/Dynamic-Name-System/overview.md

 	- The file that executes it all! `run.py` will open two python console windows.
 One will be left blank, because we couldn't solve it any different.
 The other one will open an instance of `stubby.py` that window is where the magic happens!
 	> Note: We thought about hiding the first console window, but then you'd have to kill the python process to stop the servers

+You may also notice the `messages.json` file.
+This is just for globally tracking message numbers, even if the server restarts
 # What works, what does not?
 As far as milestones go, every one except (d) is implemented and should work about 95%.